 But the way the ligament was torn allowed Dr. Neal ElAttrache to reattach it using a different procedure.
 Venters came back again.
-On April 25, more than five years after his last MLB game, Venters made it back to the mound with the Rays.
-In July, they traded him back to Atlanta, and now Venters has a 2.45 ERA in 25 games for a Braves team that just clinched the NL East.
+On April 25, 2018, more than five years after his last MLB game, Venters made it back to the mound with the Rays.
+In July, they traded him back to Atlanta, where he helped his original team win the NL East.

 Date of surgery: June 9, 2011